gamblevore/speedie/README.md

 * `Forum:` [t.me/speedie_dev](http://t.me/speedie_dev) (telegram)
 * `Released`: New Years Eve 2022  (31/12/2022)
 * `Platforms`: MacOSX Intel • Apple Silicon (ARM) • Linux (Ubuntu) • MS Windows (via [WSL](https://learn.microsoft.com/en-us/windows/wsl/install))
-* `Sponsor`: [Please Sponsor Speedie](https://github.com/sponsors/gamblevore) If you love my vision, please sponsor speedie.
+* `Sponsor ❤️`: [Please Sponsor Speedie](https://github.com/sponsors/gamblevore) If you love my vision, please sponsor speedie.
 I am  struggling without sponsors.
 Its not going to be possible to complete without sponsors.
 I hate begging as I have pride, but there are so many people out there with money they could give.
-Just think about what is the amount you could give and be happy with that.
+Donate the amount you are happy giving. ❤️

 # General Features #